Chart Color Schemes

 Oxley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects that may affect the region.
-Notable initiatives include Songbird Terraces, Oxley, Oxley Priority Development Area, Inala to Richlands Corridor Upgrade (Stage 2) - Archerfield and Boundary Road Upgrades, and Oxley Police Academy Relocation Business Case Project.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 23 projects that are likely to impact the area.
+Notable projects include Songbird Terraces, Oxley, Oxley Priority Development Area, Inala to Richlands Corridor Upgrade (Stage 2) - Archerfield and Boundary Road Upgrades, and Oxley Police Academy Relocation Business Case Project.
+The following list details those projects that are most relevant.

 Professional plan users can use the search below to filter and access additional projects.